Click (2006 film): Plot

-Michael Newman is an architect who is consistently bullied by his overbearing boss, John Ammer, and often chooses work over his wife Donna and his two children, Ben and Samantha.
-One night, Michael visits the retail store Bed Bath & Beyond to buy a universal remote control.
-He stumbles around the various departments before falling asleep.
-Upon waking, he accepts a free remote control from a man named Morty, who warns him that it can never be returned.
+In 2006, architect Michael Newman is consistently taken advantage of by his overbearing boss, John Ammer, and often prioritizes work over his wife Donna and their children Ben and Samantha.
+One night, unable to keep track of multiple remote controls, he visits Bed Bath & Beyond to buy a universal remote.
+He stumbles around various departments before falling asleep on a display bed.
+Waking up, he enters the "Beyond" door and meets a man calling himself Morty.
+Morty gifts Michael a prototype universal remote, warning that it cannot be returned.

-Michael learns that the remote can be used to control reality much like a television.
-He uses it to his advantage at work, to cause light-hearted mischief, and to fast-forward past illnesses.
-Morty tells Michael that during these times, his body is on "auto-pilot", going through his motions of everyday life while his mind skips ahead.
+Michael discovers that the remote can control not just electronics but also the universe.
+He uses it at work to cause slight mischiefs and "fast-forward" past perceived inconveniences such as heavy traffic, illnesses, and arguments.
+Morty tells him that during these times, his body is on "auto-pilot", going through the motions while his mind skips ahead.